Bon Jovi: Musical style

-Bon Jovi's musical style has generally been characterized as glam metal, hard rock, arena rock pop rock, and heavy metal.

-The band's first two albums blended glam metal and hard rock.
-Their follow up albums, Slippery When Wet and New Jersey, featured a more commercialized glam metal sound.
-They made a "more serious interpretation" of their pop-metal sound on, Keep the Faith.
-Their sixth album, These Days, "established [them] as an adult contemporary act".
-Crush was characterized as "far enough into pop/rock to actually stand a chance of getting airplay", while Bounce was described as "heavy, serious rock."
+Bon Jovi's musical style has generally been characterized as hard rock, arena rock and pop rock.
+The band's first four albums were described as glam metal.
+Their first two albums used a heavier mixture of glam metal and hard rock while their follow ups, Slippery When Wet and New Jersey, featured a more commercialized mixture of glam metal and hard rock.
+They shed the glam metal sound by their fifth studio album, Keep the Faith, and their sixth, These Days, utilizing a more mature hard rock sound.
+Crush was characterized as "far enough into pop/rock to actually stand a chance of getting airplay", while Bounce was described as "heavy, serious rock".
 Have a Nice Day was also characterized as being heavier than Crush.
 The band altered their sound dramatically in their next release, Lost Highway, blending influences from country music and country rock, a sound Jon Bon Jovi described as "a Bon Jovi album influenced by Nashville."
 Bon Jovi returned to a more typical rock sound on The Circle, which was described by Allmusic as "conjured by echoed, delayed guitars, shimmering keyboards, and spacious rhythms."